The geometric realization of regular path complexes via (co-)homology: The geometric realization of regular path complexes

 \begin{eg} \emph{Let $V=\{a, b, c\}$ be a set of three vertices, the following figures demonstrate four distinguished characteristic maps associated with respectively elementary paths $e_{ab}$, $e_{abc}$, $e_{aba}$ and $e_{abab}$.
 As one can see, the resulting s$\Delta$-complexes are respectively a 1-cell, two 2-cells and a 3-cell.
 In Figure 4, regarding to the non-regular elementary $2$-path $e_{aa}$ occurs in the boundary of $e_{aba}$, the characteristic map $\phi_{e_{aba}}$ gives degeneracy on $1$-face ``$02$", i.e. the composition of linear projection map from the edge ``$02$" onto its vertex $0$ with the map $\phi_{e_0}$, and $\phi_{e_{aba}}$ is homeomorphism on the interior of $\Delta^2$, which is given by for example, the function $f(x, y)=xy$, assuming the coordinates of vertices $0,1$ and $2$ are respectively $(0, -1), (2, 1)$ and $(0, 1)$.
 Similarly, in Figure 5, the boundary map of $\phi_{e_{abab}}$ sends the two $2$-faces ``013" and ``023" associated respectively with the boundary paths $e_{aab}$ and $e_{abb}$ onto one common edge from $a$ to $b$, while $\phi_{e_{abab}}$ gives a homeomorphism on the interior of $\Delta^3$.} \end{eg}

-To continue, we shall pick a subcomplex from $\widetilde{S(P)}$.
+To continue, we shall pick a subcomplex from $S(V)$.
 The following definition is crucial for our construction.

-\begin{defn} \em{ Let $P$ be a path complex over the vertices set $V$, and let $e_n\in P_n$ be an elementary $n$-path on $V$, then $e_n$ is called \emph{admissible} for $P$ if $e_n$ occurs as a summand in the expression of some allowed $n$-path $p_n\in\Omega_n(P)$, that is to say, if one writes $p_n=\sum_{i=1}^{s}r_{i}e_{\mathbf{i}}$ with $s$ a finite integer and each nonzero $r_{i}\in R$, $e_{\mathbf{i}}\in P_{n}$, then one has $e_n=e_{\mathbf{i}}$ for some multi-index $\mathbf{i}=i_{0}\cdots i_{n}$. } \end{defn}
+\begin{defn} \em{ Let $P$ be a path complex over the vertices set $V$, and let $e_n\in P_n$ be an elementary $n$-path on $V$, then $e_n$ is called \emph{admissible} for $P$ if $e_n$ occurs as a summand in the expression of some allowed $n$-path $p_n\in\Omega_n(P)$, that is to say, if one writes $p_n=\sum_{j=1}^{s}r_{j}e_{\mathbf{i}^{(j)}}$ with $s$ a finite integer and each nonzero $r_{j}\in R$, $e_{\mathbf{i}^{(j)}}\in P_{n}$, then one has $e_n=e_{\mathbf{i}^{(j)}}$ for some multi-index $\mathbf{i}^{(j)}=i_{0}^{(j)}\cdots i_{n}^{(j)}$. } \end{defn}

-\begin{rem} \emph{ There is a pure geometric way to find out all the admissible elementary $n$-paths at all dimension levels.
+\begin{rem} \emph{ Though an elementary $n$-path need not to be in an allowed $n$-path in $\Omega_n(P)$, there is a pure geometric way to find out all the admissible elementary $n$-paths at all dimension levels.
 To see this, consider the $n$-cells associated with all elementary $n$-paths in $P_n$.
 By our construction, any two of them intersect at one $(n-1)$-face at most (otherwise they coincides).
-After maybe delete some elementary $n$-paths, one can find a maximal group $\{e_j\}^k_{j=1}$ of elementary $n$-paths such that the boundaries of the glued $n$-cells in $\widetilde{S(P)}$ associated with all these $e_j$'s, lies exactly in the collection of all $(n-1)$-cells associated with the elementary $(n-1)$-paths in $P_{n-1}$.
+After maybe delete some elementary $n$-paths, one can find a maximal group $\{e_j\}^k_{j=1}$ of elementary $n$-paths such that the boundaries of the glued $n$-cells in $S(V)$ associated with all these $e_j$'s, lies exactly in the collection of all $(n-1)$-cells associated with the elementary $(n-1)$-paths in $P_{n-1}$.
 It is not hard to see that any elementary $n$-path $e_j$ in this maximal group is admissible, the reverse direction is also true, but the proof is technical and tedious so we omit it here. } \end{rem}

 Now we can give the promised s$\Delta$-complex $S(P)$.